Hijack 1971 (2024/South Korea) Movie Review

 Inspired by a real-life Plane Hijacking incident in South Korea

 We have watched a Korean movie and an Indian series inspired by real-life Hijacking incidents, recently.
-We are talking about “Hijack 1971” – a Korean movie and the “IC 814: The Kandahar Hijack” – an Indian series.
+We are talking about “Hijack 1971” – a Korean film and the “IC 814: The Kandahar Hijack” – an Indian series.
 These historical plane-hijacking dramas offer us a peek into the past when the security at the airports and planes was not so tight.
-Then, this movie offered a glimpse into the divide between North Korea and South Korea whereas the series gave us a peek into the tension between India and Pakistan.
+Then, this movie provided a glimpse into the divide between North Korea and South Korea whereas the series gave us a peek into the tension between India and Pakistan.

 The makers of this movie have admirably recreated the 1971 aeroplane resembling the Fokker F27 Friendship.
 There are quite a few interesting aviation details from that era.

-Firstly, for instance, the government authorities were ready to shoot down a passenger plane, just because it was hijacked and the hijacker was trying to defect to a hostile neighbouring nation.
-Secondly, for example, we liked the simple (and unimaginable) seat allotment process inside the plane shown in this Korean film, which simply worked on the principle of a first-come first-serve basis.
-Nowadays, we cannot imagine a scene, where passengers are sprinting towards a commercial plane to get a seat of their liking.
+Secondly, we liked the simple (and unimaginable) seat allotment process inside the plane shown in this Korean film, which worked on a first-come-first-serve basis.
+Nowadays, we cannot imagine a scene where passengers sprint towards a commercial plane to get a seat of their liking.

 The entire ensemble cast has done a wonderful job